(Photo credit: Andrew Stutesman/Unsplash)

-Working for over a decade in communications, I’ve grown interested in how strategies and tactics influence the success or failure of social movements.
+Working in communications I’ve grown interested in how strategies and tactics influence the success or failure of social movements.
 There is likely no better expert on this topic than Erica Chenoweth, Ph.D., a Harvard professor who has spent years analyzing the features of non-violent social resistance throughout history.
 In their book, Civil Resistance, What Everyone Needs to Know, they outline four critical factors needed for transformative, durable change to occur.
 For anyone involved in purpose-driven social advocacy, this insight provides a reliable framework rooted in academic rigor and research.
-But also—and some would consider more importantly—it provides a valuable reference point for what not to do, and the pitfalls to avoid, in order to realize lasting systemic change.
+But it also provides a valuable reference point for what not to do, and the pitfalls to avoid, in order to realize lasting systemic change.
 The latter is what I would like to focus on here.

 Factor 1: Mass participation, drawing from all walks of Life